Sign In

 However, the researchers found that this part of the process slows down after about 30 days.
 Even though the bacteria stop growing quickly, the material still keeps turning CO2 into solid minerals, which is more important for long-term storage.

-To show how this new material can be used in the real world, the team created two tree trunk-like objects and displayed them at an architecture exhibition in Venice, Italy.
-These objects can each absorb up to 18 kilograms of CO2 per year, which is as much as a 20-year-old pine tree.
+To demonstrate how this new material can be used in the real world, the team created two tree-trunk-like objects and displayed them at an architecture exhibition in Venice, Italy.
+These living material objects can each absorb up to 18 kilograms of CO2 per year, equivalent to that of a 20-year-old pine tree.
 These structures show how buildings of the future could include materials that clean the air just by being there.

 Right now, the scientists are working on how to provide nutrients to the material if it’s used as a coating on buildings.
 They are also thinking about ways to improve the bacteria so they can absorb even more CO2.